NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 5. To show configuration files locations, is it better to use `--verbosity` option or some option named like `--show-path`? (git command is using `--show-origin` for similar purpose)
 <br />`--show-path` is better.
 Verbosity is something to apply to logging, not so much the output of a command like this.
 Also in most cases of the .NET CLI, the verbosity doesn't do anything unless it's a command that ends up running MSBuild.

+6. `WORKING_DIRECTORY` is changed from an option to an argument.
+So we have `dotnet nuget config paths <WORKING_DIRECTORY>` and `dotnet nuget config get <ALL|CONFIG_KEY> <WORKING_DIRECTORY>`.
+Is it okey if we have two arguments in the second command?
+And if it's okey, only the second argument could be optional, right?
+<br /> Confirmed with .NET sdk folks.
+There is no problem of having two arguments in the command and the second argument could be optional.